Chivas USA

-Chivas USA (pronounced CHEE-vahs) was an American professional soccer team that was based in the Los Angeles suburb of Carson, California.
-The club played from 2005 to 2014 in Major League Soccer (MLS) and was a subsidiary of Mexican club C.D.
+Chivas USA (pronounced CHEE-vahs) was an American professional soccer club based in the Greater Los Angeles area.
+The club competed in Major League Soccer (MLS) as a member of the Western Conference.
+The team played from 2005 to 2014.
+It was a subsidiary of Mexican club C.D.
 Guadalajara, sharing common ownership and branding.
+The team played its home games at StubHub Center in Carson, California.

 The club was the eleventh MLS team upon its entry into the league in 2004.
 Chivas USA was intended to be seen as a "little brother" to its parent club C.D.
 Guadalajara, one of the most widely supported and successful teams in Mexico.
 Chiva is Latin American Spanish for "goat", seen as a tough and resilient animal in Mexico, and is the nickname of C.D.
 Guadalajara.

-Chivas USA played its home games at the StubHub Center in Carson, which it shared with its rival, the LA Galaxy.
 The club was originally owned by Antonio Cue and Jorge Vergara, who also owned C.D.
 Guadalajara.
 In 2014, MLS purchased the club from Vergara with plans to sell to new owners.

-The club ceased operations after the 2014 regular season, and is currently the most recent major professional North American sports team to fold.
+The club ceased operations after the 2014 regular season and played their final match on October 26, 2014.
+That same year, MLS awarded a new expansion team in the Los Angeles area under a new ownership group.
+They began play as Los Angeles FC in 2018.

 History

 Founding

 Mexican businessman Jorge Vergara took ownership of the struggling Chivas de Guadalajara in 2002 and sought to use the rejuvenated club to establish an international brand.
 In June 2003, the league announced that the 2003 MLS All-Star Game would be played against Chivas and that Vergara was interested in purchasing an expansion team.
-The team, named "Chivas USA", would be affiliated with Chivas and play in either Los Angeles or San Diego beginning in the 2005 season.
+The team, named "Chivas USA", would be affiliated with Chivas and play in either Los Angeles or San Diego beginning in the 2005 season; a bid from Houston was also considered.
 On August 2, 2004, Major League Soccer announced that Chivas USA would share The Home Depot Center in Carson with the Galaxy, and begin play in 2005 as the league's eleventh team.